Magnetism in the two-dimensional dipolar XY model: Abstract

 \section{Abstract}

 Motivated by a recent experiment on a square-lattice Rydberg atom array realizing a long-range dipolar XY model [Chen {\it et al.}, Nature (2023)], we numerically study the model's equilibrium properties.
 We obtain the phase diagram, critical properties, entropies, variance of the magnetization, and site-resolved correlation functions.
 We consider both ferromagnetic and antiferromagnetic interactions and apply quantum Monte Carlo and pseudo-Majorana functional renormalization group techniques, generalizing the latter to a $U(1)$ symmetric setting.
-Our simulations open the door to directly performing many-body thermometry in dipolar Rydberg atom arrays.
-Moreover, our results provide new insights into the experimental data, suggesting the presence of intriguing quasi-equilibrium features, and motivating future studies on the non-equilibrium dynamics of the system.
+Our simulations perform extensive thermometry for the first time in dipolar Rydberg atom arrays and establish conditions for adiabaticity and thermodynamic equilibrium.
+On the ferromagnetic side of the experiment, we determine the entropy per particle $S/N \approx 0.5$, close to the one at the critical temperature, $S_c/N = 0.585(15)$.
+The simulations suggest the presence of an out-of-equilibrium plateau at large distances in the correlation function, thus motivating future studies on the non-equilibrium dynamics of the system.